razzaq-99/Flutter_MVVM_architecture/README.md

 In this repo:
 We see all the details and implementations of Flutter MVVM Architecture.
-We see that how this module or architecture works and how we divide every module of project
+We see that how this module or architecture works and how we divide every module of project we see the exceptions from server that occur during communication